Bank of Africa Kenya

-Bank of Africa Kenya Limited (BOA Kenya), is a commercial bank in Kenya.
+Bank of Africa Kenya Limited (BOA Kenya) is a commercial bank in Kenya.
 It is one of the commercial banks licensed by Central Bank of Kenya, the country's central bank and the national banking regulator.

 Overview

 BOA Kenya is a mid-tier bank and is ranked 15th out of the 42 commercial banks in Kenya by the CBK.
-The bank provides banking services to corporate, SMEs, investment groups as well as individuals.
+The bank provides banking services to corporations, SMEs, investment groups, and individuals.
 As at 31 December 2019, the bank's total assets were valued at KES:43.996 billion (US$403.27 million), with shareholders' equity valued at KSh4.28 billion (approx. USD39.2 million.
 The bank's customer base was in excess of 100,000, as of March 2016.

 History

 The Bank traces its roots from Calyon Bank (formally Credit Agricole Indosuez) which was founded in 1981.
 In April 2004, Groupe Bank of Africa (BOA Group) acquired the operations of Credit Agricole Indosuez in Kenya and incorporated them into its newly formed subsidiary BOA Kenya.
 This transaction was completed on June 30, 2004.

 BOA Kenya has invested in BOA Uganda (52.72%), making it a subsidiary and a 24.1% stake in BOA Tanzania, making it an associate.